Table of Contents

 What does junk food do to us?

-Junk food: what is it anyway?
+Junk food: What is it anyway?

 Junk food vs. fast food

-Junk food is often also referred to as "fast food".
+Junk food is often referred to as "fast food".
 However, it is important to draw a clear line between these terms.
 "Fast food" means nothing other than "quick food" - i.e. food that is prepared quickly and easily and is readily available.
 The term fast food refers to the preparation time, junk food to the quality.
 Fast food can therefore also be healthy, while junk food can take a long time to prepare.

 Too little...